JMccProgress/chef-web-docs/content/chef_compliance_phase.md

 #### 401 Token and Refresh Token Authentication

-In the event of a malformed or unset token, the Chef Automate server will log the token error:
+In the event of a malformed or unset token, the Chef Automate server logs the token error:

 ```text
 ==> /var/log/chef-compliance/core/current <==